keyboard_arrow_up

 Idler Sheave

-A sheave used to equalize tension in opposite parts of a rope.
+A non-powered sheave used to equalize tension between opposite sections of the same rope.

 Load Block